-Shares may be purchased and redeemed on a Dealing Day, which is generally the first business day of each calendar month.
-Shares may be purchased at the net asset value per share calculated at the immediately preceding Valuation Day, generally the last business day of the preceding month.
-Class A Shares and Class B shareholders must provide redemption notice by at least the 20th day of the month prior to the dealing day subject to certain restrictions as described in the Prospectus.
+Shares may be purchased and redeemed on a dealing day, which is generally the first business day of each calendar month.
+Shares may be purchased at the net asset value per share calculated at the immediately preceding valuation day, generally the last business day of the preceding month.
+Class A and Class B Shares may be redeemed provided the Administrator receives written notice by at least the 20th day of the month prior to the dealing day.

-If on any Valuation Day, any shareholder wishes to redeem shares totaling more than 5% of the issued capital of the Fund or several shareholders wish to redeem shares totaling more than 15% of the issued capital of the Fund, the directors may defer redemption of such shares, and the calculation of the redemption price, to a subsequent Dealing Day being not later than the fifth Dealing Day following receipt of the application for redemption.
-In such cases, suspended redemption requests shall be carried out on the basis of the next Net Asset Value.
+If on any valuation day, any shareholder wishes to redeem shares totaling more than 5% of the issued capital of the Fund or several shareholders wish to redeem shares totaling more than 15% of the issued capital of the Fund, the directors may defer redemption of such shares, and the calculation of the redemption price, to a subsequent dealing day being not later than the fifth dealing day following receipt of the application for redemption.
+In such cases, suspended redemption requests shall be carried out on the basis of the next net asset value.